yankamb444/E-Commerce-Back-End-Completed/README.md

 # E-Commerce-Back-End
 # Description
-The goal of the challenge is to create a simple svg logo based on user inputs.
+The goal of the challenge is to create a e-commerce site using Express.js and sequelize.

 # Acceptance Criteria
  1. GIVEN a functional Express.js API